 UCO Vapor+ Rechargeable

 If you’re concerned about the single-button operation on the Black Diamonds, the UCO Vapor+ Rechargeable is a decent option with an easier twist-ring control.
-We noticed a wide range of inconsistent pricing around the web, and although it pumps a nice 300 lumens, the Vapor+ is heavier with inferior distance and battery life numbers than the alternatives.
+We noticed a wide range of inconsistent pricing around the web, and although it pumps a nice 300 lumens, the Vapor+ is heavier and has inferior distance and battery life numbers than the alternatives.
 The Vapor+ battery pack is on the back of the headband, providing better comfort and balance than the others.

 If you like the Petzl family, your choice comes down to whether you buy a model that’s ready for rechargeable + disposable power options right away, versus buying a cheaper base model and adding the $30 Petzl CORE rechargeable battery accessory later on.
 You’ll pay more if you buy the battery separately, but it can help break up the cost if you’re on a tight budget.